robertvorthman/homebridge-marantz-volume/Readme.md

 * Set the stereo volume to 25%
 * Set the living room to 25%
 * Increase/Decrease the stereo volume by 5%

+If those Siri commands do not work, try saying "stereo volume brightness", for example "set the stereo volume brightness to 25%"

 ![Adjust Stereo Volume Using Siri](https://cloud.githubusercontent.com/assets/4665046/16897532/158d983c-4b82-11e6-984c-11d74e00f46e.gif)